 What are the advantages of using the NCERT Solutions for Class 10 Supplementary English Chapter 4?

-1. All the solutions are written in simple language to aid students to comprehend the key topics.
+1. All the solutions are written in simple language to aid students in comprehending the key topics.

 2. NCERT Solutions are framed as per the latest CBSE guidelines and exam patterns.

-3. Both exercise-wise and main wise answers are available for the textbook questions.
+3. Exercise-wise answers are available for the textbook questions.